-Some are about sports, some are about teams, a few sell sports-related products.
+Some are about sports, some are about teams, and a few sell sports-related products.
 Some provide training and one is a popular sports reporter.
 All have something interesting.
 The websites are in no particular order.

 1. Elite Loyalty Sports